Why We Love It

 You can find employment with auto body repair shops, automobile or trunk dealerships, custom shops and companies that have vehicle fleets.
 Seek work opportunities with ABRA Auto Body and Glass, Cox Automotive, Southern Auto Group, Gerber Collision and Glass, Mills Automotive Group, Lee Auto Malls, AUTONATION, Caliber Collision and Dent Wizard International.

-Can I Become an Auto Body Technician?
+How To Become an Auto Body Technician

 Auto Body Technician Salary Data